Star Trek Voyager (VOY) Season 5

 Regarding Harry's misconduct, it has never been hinted at, let alone discussed in Star Trek before that sexual relationships with aliens have to be approved of in advance, by the captain and/or the chief medical officer.
 Starfleet officers frequently get involved with alien species, and it never appears like they violate a protocol.
 Have Kirk or Riker ever been sentenced for unauthorized relationships?
 The ban on sex with aliens was especially made up for this one episode and for the lowly ensign Harry Kim.
 What's more, if there were a commonly known rule "no sex with aliens", why would Janeway even have to issue the explicit order not to have any personal interaction with the Varro?
 It would have been so much more credible if Harry had only violated Janeway's direct order, without there being a general ban on sex with aliens.

 There are a couple of well-written dialogues and well-acted arguments between Harry and Janeway, but these don't make up for the many weaknesses of the story.
 The part about the conflict in the Varro society remains very sketchy.
 Other than that, the episode perpetuates the "unlucky Harry" cliché by getting him into trouble with the help of contrived twists.
-At least, it happens in a more mature fashion than before, and thank god he doesn't return pregnant. *That* story idea was saved for a later series.
+At least, it happens in a more mature fashion than before, and thank god he doesn't return pregnant. *That* embarrassment idea was saved for a later series.

 Annotations